alexa-games/litexa/docs/book/gadgets-custom-interfaces.md

   return {
     type: 'CustomInterfaceController.SendDirective',
     header: {
-      // some directive name that was whitelisted by the gadget
+      // some directive name that was registered by the gadget
       name: 'SupportedDirectiveName',
       // same as for event handlers, name of interface defined by the gadget
       namespace: 'Custom.MyGadget'